UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>2
     <ul>
-      <li>AUX-Fin: do, 're, are, did, have, ’re, ’ve, were, 've, 'd</li>
+      <li>AUX-Fin: 're, do, are, did, have, ’re, were, ’ve, 've, 'd</li>
       <li>PRON: you, your, yourself, yours</li>
-      <li>VERB-Fin: know, get, have, let, see, want, make, use, look, take</li>
+      <li>VERB-Fin: know, let, get, have, see, want, look, make, use, take</li>
-      <li>VERB-Inf: see, let, get, go, use, Discuss, make, run, stay, Describe</li>
+      <li>VERB-Inf: see, let, Describe, get, go, make, use, Discuss, Explain, respond</li>
     </ul>
   </li>
 </ul>